pjjung/mcgpy/Visualization/Arrowmap.md

 >>> Bz = FieldMap(epoch_dataset)
 ```

-## Get the information of arrows and the pole arrow
+## Get the information of current and the pole arrows

 ```python
 >>> arrows_info = Bz.arrows()